volodymyrgitcode/medicine-shop-client/README.md

 npm install
 ```

 * Create a .env file in the root directory of your project with the necessary configuration parameters.
-This project requires MySQL as the database.
+This project requires api base url.

 ```
 VITE_API_BASE_URL=<yor_api_base_url>